Come on, use your imagination!

 This article is now included, and developed further, in my mind, body & spirit self-help guide Steps to Health, Wealth and Inner Peace.
-Get a FREE copy here.
-This eBook is also available through Amazon, Barnes & Noble, Smashwords, iBooks, Nook and Kobo. [ Come on, use your imagination ]
+Get a copy here.
+This book is also available through Amazon, Barnes & Noble, Smashwords, iBooks, Nook and Kobo. [ Come on, use your imagination ]

 How often may you have heard those words, ‘Come on, use your imagination’ and usually as some kind of judgement on one’s ability, or more likely inability, to work something out.

 Actually, if we look at it from another perspective it is not such a bad suggestion.

 Our imagination is more powerful than we might think, and we could do worse than getting into the practice of using it. [ Come on, use your imagination ]

 But I’m talking about using your imagination in context with visualisation.

 The intention of this article is to encourage you to use your imagination for the purpose of creative visualisation, and also provide you with some links that you may find useful in exploring the matter further.

 This term has been kicking around probably for about 40 years or so.
 Creative Visualisation has kinship with the much popularised Law of Attraction, in that it is using the power of the mind to change something or bring something towards one.[ Come on, use your imagination ]

 Probably I first came across creative visualisation when coming into contact with the UK healer, Matthew Manning, back in 1982.
 Matthew was helping people heal themselves through his ‘Fighting back’ series of visualisation cassettes – that people could use to help fight all kinds of medical problems.

 He encouraged the vision to be powerful, uncompromising.
 If you had a cancer for example you might conjure up your immune system as a powerful army that is mobilised to blitz the cancer — three or four times a day — until it is eradicated. [ Come on, use your imagination ]